 Switching from a SHORTER distance to a LONGER distance

-- After the event deadline: If you would like to switch from a shorter distance to a longer distance, you will need to pay an upgrade fee at the Expo.
-Please pick up your assigned bib number and proceed to the “Solutions” table.
-You will be charged $10 plus the cost difference between the desired distance’s expo fee and the fee that was paid at the time of the original registration. (processing fee is not used in calculating price difference)
+- After the event deadline: If you would like to switch from a shorter distance to a longer distance, you will need to pay an upgrade fee at Packet Pickup.
+Please pick up your assigned race number and proceed to the “Solutions” Desk.
+You will be charged the cost difference between the desired distance’s fee and the fee that was paid at the time of the original registration.

 The start line corral system allows for a smooth race start for participants of varying levels.
-Based on the estimated finish time that you provide on your race entry form, you are assigned a race number and corresponding corral, with other participants of similar running pace.
+Based on the estimated finish time that you provide on your entry form, you are assigned a bib number and corresponding corral, with other participants of similar running pace.

-If a registration refund is not purchased at the time of registration, entry fees are NON-REFUNDABLE and entries are NON-TRANSFERABLE.
+Entry fees are NON-REFUNDABLE and entries are NON-TRANSFERABLE.
 Sorry, no exceptions.
 Once we receive and accept your entry, you will not receive a refund if you cannot participate.
 You may not give or sell your number to anyone else.
-You also may not transfer your application to the following year or another Competitor Group event.
+You also may not transfer your application to the following year or another Rock ‘n’ Roll Marathon Series event.